How do scientists think we can better look after our planet?

 Experts think that between a quarter and a third of all greenhouse gas emissions come from how we use land.

-This news came from a special United Nations summit called the Intergovernmental Panel on Climate Change which has been held in Geneva in Switzerland.
+This news came from a special United Nations summit called the Intergovernmental Panel on Climate Change which was held in Geneva in Switzerland in August 2019.

 BBC reporter Roger Harrabin was there and can tell us three big things we've learnt from their meeting.